 Marble in itself is one of the most elegant natural stones and when used in interior or exterior architecture, it beautifully boosts the décor of any space.
-Marble is generally used for flooring and is a great option to adorn the ground surface in the most graceful manner.
+Marble stones are generally used for flooring and are a great option to adorn the ground surface in the most graceful manner.

-Indian marble is globally acclaimed for its rich quality as well as captivating shades and veining patterns.
+Indian marble stones are globally acclaimed for their rich quality as well as captivating shades and veining patterns.
 In case you are looking for Indian marble, Regatta Universal Exports, a leading manufacturer and supplier of marble in India, can be a wise choice as it offers high-quality marble products at very competitive prices, and known for its dedicated customer service and timely deliveries.

-Marble is comparatively a porous and soft natural stone, and requires to be cleaned with care.
-In case of flooring, marble observes more traffic and needs to be handled in a different way when it comes to maintenance.
+Marble is comparatively a porous and soft natural stone and requires to be cleaned with care.
+In the case of flooring, marble stones observe more traffic and need to be handled in a different way when it comes to maintenance.
 However, they are a couple of ways by which one can safely clean the marble floors.
-Using prescribed cleaning stuffs and avoiding materials that might damage marble, one can ensure safe cleaning of this stunning natural stone.
+Using prescribed cleaning kinds of stuff and avoiding materials that might damage marble, one can ensure the safe cleaning of this stunning natural stone.

 Mopping the Marble Floor:

-- Make Use of Hot Water: Weather it is simple water or a water-based solution, it is always better to use the water, which is hot.
+- Make Use of Hot Water: Whether it is simple water or a water-based solution, it is always better to use the water, which is hot.
 This will be effective in removing grimes.
-Using hot water will also reduce chances of damaging the marble floors with harsh solvents.
+Using hot water will also reduce the chances of damaging the marble floors with harsh solvents.